SID262000/SID262000/README.md

 Here are some intro about me:

-- 🔭 I’m currently working on Game Developement using GDevelop
+- 🔭 I’m currently working on Augmented Reality/Virtual Reality
 - 🌱 I’m currently learning Problem Solving
 - 👯 I’m looking to collaborate on Open Source Projects
 - 🤔 I’m looking for help with Problem Solving